axiomantic/claude-threepio/README.md

 4. **Stay in Claude Code CLI or Claude Desktop.
 Route requests to cheaper models on OpenRouter** — at 80-95% lower cost.
 Your sessions, projects, sidebar, and workflow don't change.
 This tool maps each Claude tier (Opus, Sonnet, Haiku, etc.) to a recommended equivalent model automatically, or you can pick your own custom model for any tier.

-A typical day of coding that would cost $50-200+ in Claude overage costs $2-5 on OpenRouter with equivalent-quality models.
+A typical day of coding that would cost $50-200+ in Claude overage costs $0-5 on OpenRouter with equivalent-quality models.
+OpenRouter has many excellent free models and sometimes hosts [stealth frontier models](https://openrouter.ai/stealth/ox-alpha) for free for a limited time.

 ---